-The government is providing funding of £150 million each year for the academic years 2013/2014 to 2016/2017 to provide new and substantial primary school sport funding.
+The government provides substantial primary school sport funding which has doubled for the current academic year.
 The funding is jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to Primary School Head Teachers to spend on improving the quality of sport and PE for all their children.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in Schools.
-Lower Farm School has chosen to work closely with Project Hero to support our PE development through the use of a Health Mentor.
-Our school has also become part of the Streetly Academy PE and School Sport Network, and we are ensuring that this funding targets areas which will lead to clear outcomes in raising standards and opportunities in PE and school sport for all children.
+Lower Farm School has chosen to work closely with Evolve's Project Hero to support our PE and sport development through the use of a Health Mentor.
+Our school has also become part of the Streetly Academy PE and School Sport Network, and we are ensuring that this funding targets areas which raise standards and increases opportunities in PE and sport for all children.

 In Lower Farm School we have used our funding to: